YashTrikannad/auto_mapping_ros/README.md

 </p>

-To run the global planner module, you'll also need to run the FMT* Sevice:
+To run the auto mapping module once the sequence is saved, you'll also need to run the FMT* Sevice:

 In Terminal 1, launch the simulator:
 ```